Sustainability is on the minds of every company. Check out these tips on sustainable building design and boosting your LEED score.

 Who doesn’t love an ice cold bottle of Coke on a hot Summer’s day?
 This being said, it comes as no surprise when you hear that Coca-Cola produces approximately 110 billion plastic bottles per year.
 Unfortunately, around 13 million tonnes of this plastic finds its way into our oceans, where its ingested by marine and birdlife, according to the Independent UK.

-The plant bags for each hexagonal module of the GrowUp system are made from recycled plastic Coke bottles - helping put some of that excess plastic to good use, instead of it landing in the gullet of a dolphin or
+The plant bags for each hexagonal module of the GrowUp system are made from recycled plastic Coke bottles - helping put some of that excess plastic to good use.

 Looking for LEED points?
 The GrowUp system is energy and water savvy!